abdullatif13-ab/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 - **Security best practices** — Why verifying download hashes (SHA256) is essential before importing software
 - **Snapshot discipline** — Why taking clean snapshots before testing is critical for reproducibility and quick recovery

-This foundation prepares me for Phase 2, where I'll add target machines and practice real penetration testing in a safe, isolated environment.
 ---